Israeli nationalists wage battle against Palestinian flag

 JERUSALEM (AP) — It’s not a bomb or a gun or a rocket.
 The latest threat identified by Israel is the Palestinian flag.

-Recent weeks have seen a furor by nationalists over the waving of the red, white, green and black flag by Palestinians in Israel.
+Recent weeks have seen a furor by nationalists over the waving of the red, white, green and black flag by Palestinians in Israel and in Israeli-annexed east Jerusalem.

 Yet the fracas over the flag tells a broader story about how much hopes for peace with the Palestinians have diminished and about the stature of the fifth of Israelis who are Palestinian.
 They for long have been viewed as a fifth column because of their solidarity with the Palestinian cause.